Business Plan Development

 The time to develop and complete a Business Plan will vary based on the criteria mentioned above.

-If you are starting from scratch, the project can take from 1 month if you are motivated to work consistently to 3 or more months if you have many other concurrent responsibilities.
+If you are starting from scratch, this project can take from 1 month, if you are motivated to work consistently, to 3 or more months if you have many other responsibilities.
+In practice, you will get the greatest value if you spend about 3-4 hours of your time for each hour we spend together.

-There are so many variables to understand and connect that some invariably suffer due to inadequate or no explanation.
-My experience assisting many startup clients has proven that plans are both more accurate and will read better when completed with a high degree of consistency, such as a dedicated R&D and writing regimen of 3 to 4 times per week.
-In so doing, your research, concepts, and internal connections among the sections of the plan improve cross-referencing and make it easier for readers to connect the elements of your strategies.
+There are numerous variables to consider, and some information may be compromised due to inadequate or no explanation.
+In my experience, plans are more accurate and read better when completed on a consistent schedule, such as three to four times per week.
+In doing so, the internal connections of the plan make it easier to understand your reasoning and strategies.
 Meaningful, logical communication is key.

 Deliverable

 Your completed document will represent the project deliverable.
-You will then be able to use it to support applications for funding and share with prospective investors, management team members already on board or being recruited, prospective members of a board of directors or advisors, strategic partnerships, or any potential stakeholders.
+You will then be able to use it to support applications for funding and share it with prospective investors, team members already on board or being recruited, prospective board members or advisors, strategic partners, or any other potential stakeholders.

-The Business Plan will be your property and copyrighted accordingly.
+The Business Plan is your property and copyrighted accordingly.

 Benefits